J535D165/pyalex/README.md

 ## Key features

 - **Pipe operations** - PyAlex can handle multiple operations in a sequence.
 This allows the developer to write understandable queries.
 For examples, see [code snippets](#code-snippets).
 - **Plaintext abstracts** - OpenAlex [doesn't include plaintext abstracts](https://docs.openalex.org/api-entities/works/work-object#abstract_inverted_index) due to legal constraints.
-PyAlex converts the inverted abstracts into [plaintext abstracts on the fly](#get-abstract).
+PyAlex can convert the inverted abstracts into [plaintext abstracts on the fly](#get-abstract).
 - **Permissive license** - OpenAlex data is CC0 licensed :raised_hands:.
 PyAlex is published under the MIT license.

 ## Installation